sniplee/sniplee-config/.github/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to sniplee-config!
+Thank you for your interest in contributing!
 We appreciate your efforts to help improve and maintain the consistency of our configurations across projects.

 ## Getting started